hyperware-ai/hyperware-book/src/kit/boot-real-node.md

 short: `kit e`

-`kit boot-real-node` starts a Kinode connected to the live network, e.g.,
+`kit boot-real-node` starts a Hyperware node connected to the live network, e.g.,

 ```
 kit boot-real-node
 ```

 By default, `boot-real-node` fetches a prebuilt binary and launches the node using it.
-Alternatively, `boot-real-node` can build a local Kinode core repo and use the resulting binary.
+Alternatively, `boot-real-node` can build a local Hyperdrive repo and use the resulting binary.

 ## Example Usage